edwardclem/handwriting/README.md

 ## Training

 An example training script can be found in `train.py`, which uses the Lighting `Trainer` abstraction and some callbacks to fit a model from scratch.
-I can get a character error rate of 0.063 on the IAM validation partition and the provided set of data augmentations.
+I can get a character error rate of around 0.063 on the IAM validation partition and the provided set of data augmentations in about ~2 hours (100 epochs) on an RTX 2070.

 ## Notes